mcharper/neuralNetLab/README.md

 1. Clone the repo.
 2. In console, `npm install`.
-3. Run `node ./contractEvaluatorExample.js` to see example training and resulting behaviour of a network to evaluate software development opportunities based on whether it's a permanent or contract role, how far away the site is, and whether there is an opportunity to work from home.
+3. Run `node ./contractEvaluatorExample.js` to see example training and resulting behaviour of a network to evaluate software development opportunities.

+   This is based on whether it's a permanent or contract role, how far away the site is, and whether there is an opportunity to work from home.
    The training in this case involves me telling it my preference for contract work, the nearer the better, unless remote work is an option.